-Responsible Use of School Hardware/Devices: All AoP users are responsible for the general care of School issued hardware/devices.
-Users must report any damage to the school's hardware/device.
-Local school policy may further define faculty, staff, and students' responsibilities and expectations Users may be held liable for any costs associated with device repair or replacement.
+Responsible Use of School Utilized Hardware/Devices: All AoP users are responsible for the general care of school utilized hardware, devices and peripherals.
+Users shall report to the local school tech or school administrators any damage to the school's hardware or device as soon as possible.
+Local school policy may further define faculty, staff, and students' responsibilities and expectations.
+Users may be held liable for any costs associated with device repair or replacement.